dimitriaatos/prepared/main.typ

   Lightly touching a vibrating string is a practice associated with a number of string instrument playing techniques.
   Depending on the touching position and the touching agent, a different technique is performed.
   Flageolet tones (harmonics) are performed by lightly touching a string with a finger on specific fractions of its length.
-  The produced sound has a pitch much higher than the original string and a different timbre, often compared to a flute or a whistle.
+  The produced sound has a pitch much higher than the original string and a different timbre, comparable to a whistle @kamien_music_2008[p.~13].
-  Multiphonics is a set of techniques that make single pitch sound sources produce sounds with more than one perceivable pitch.
+  Multiphonics is a technique where single pitch sound sources produce sounds with more than one perceivable pitch.
+  They are often performed on wind instruments and, although less popular, can also be performed on plucked strings @torres_multiphonics_2012-1, @torres_multiphonics_2012-2, @vesikkala_multiphonics_2016.
-  On strings, multiphonics are performed by lightly touching the string at positions other than those producing harmonics @torres_multiphonics_2012-1 @torres_multiphonics_2012-2.
+  Plucked string multiphonics are achieved by lightly touching the string at positions other than those producing harmonics.
   Prepared strings is another technique where instead of a finger, a variety of objects such as rubbers, bolts or crocodile clips may be attached to the string, the position of the object might be either that of an multiphonic or a harmonic.

   // Applying acoustic effects to synths or arbitrary sounds can be attractive for creative purposes, acoustic techniques can bring physical qualities to synthesized sounds.